Cross-corpus Readability Compatibility Assessment for English Texts: Conclusion

 \section{Conclusion}

-In this work, we present a novel text readability assessment method to evaluate the compatibility of cross-corpus difficulty systems.
+In this work, we present CRCA to evaluate the compatibility of cross-corpus difficulty systems.
 Through our experiments on popular benchmark corpora, we observe that the RACE, CLOTH, CLEC, CEFR, and NES corpora exhibit high compatibility with each other, while the OSP corpus demonstrates low compatibility with all of the other corpora.
 Furthermore, the analysis of the source corpus reveals variations in compatibility when paired with different target corpora, highlighting the critical role of source corpus selection in algorithm performance.
 This finding is particularly evident in the SVM+GloVe method, where the compatibility between OSP and NES is measured at RJSD = 0.851, whereas it is RJSD = 0.265 when evaluating compatibility with CLOTH.

 Our comparison of cross-corpus compatibility assessment results encompasses two aspects: feature combination and classification methods.
 We find that the applicability of classification methods for assessing text difficulty compatibility depends on the chosen feature combination.
 The combination of Attention-BiLSTM, BiLSTM methods, and fusion features significantly enhances the compatibility of the OSP source corpus.
 Compared to GloVe word vector representation, the average compatibility values increase by 0.214 and 0.137, respectively.
 This demonstrates the superior performance of deep learning methods and fusion features in cross-corpus English text readability assessment.